Necas209/Connect-4-8086/README.md

-trabalho final
+Final Project for 'Computer Architecture'

-Arquitetura de Computadores
+«Connect 4»,

-assembly
+developed in assembly x86,

-emu8086
+with the help of emu8086 and MS-DOS tools.